I'M SURE YOU HAVE QUESTIONS? LET'S GET THEM ANSWERED!

 Q: Will there be day of registration?

-A: NO!!!
-We will not be doing day of registration; only pre-registered online with a cut-off date of Feb.
-20th, 2022.
-However, you will be able to check in and pick up your ride number.
-Please arrive at least an hour early to get checked in.
-Last year we had a good bit of rogue riders.
+A: DON’t DO IT!
+Last year we had a few rogue riders.
 If you are caught on course without registering and are obviously doing the ride, you will not be allowed to attend any East Point Track Club or Independent Gravel events in the future.
-(Gravel, Road, Track, MTB) We have reasons for our limited rider counts, and our budget is too tight to feed 60+ riders who decide to show up with a buddy.
+(Gravel, Road, Track, MTB) HINT, the reason we have color rider number plates.
+It’s pretty easy to spot when you don’t have one.
+We have reasons for our limited rider counts, and our budget is too tight to feed 60+ riders who decide to show up with a buddy.
 That also means no signed USA Cycling waiver on file.
 So please don’t!